ACTS International, How to know God, religion and morality, inspirational living and real Christianity : Actsweb

 The causes behind worry can be many and varied.
 The following are some of the major ones with some helpful tips for winning over them.

 First: If anxiety is situational—that is, caused by adverse circumstances or too much work, I find it helps to list all my worries on paper.
 This is half the battle.
-I then eliminate the least important matters, work on the things I can do something about, and am learning to accept the things I cannot change and stop worrying about them.
+I then eliminate the least important matters, work on the things I can do something about, and try to learn to accept the things I cannot change and stop worrying about them.

 Continued on Page Two